• Home

 Academic Pressure

 • Intense Reading: The volume of reading materials in law school, including cases, statutes, and commentaries, can be daunting.
-Keeping up with these readings while ensuring comprehension is vital for mental health and wellness at law school.
+Keeping up with these readings while ensuring comprehension is vital for mental health at law school.

 Social Competition